 Physical Examination

 A discrepancy in leg length is sometimes found which may be a risk factor for SI joint pain.
 Most often there is tenderness directly over the SI joints.
-Individuals whose point of maximum discomfort falls within an area that extends 10 cm (4-5 inches) below and 3 cm lateral to the posterior superior iliac spine are more likely have sacroiliac joint pain (view posterior superior iliac spine).
+Individuals whose point of maximum discomfort falls within an area that extends 10 cm (4-5 inches) below and 3 cm lateral to the posterior superior iliac spine are more likely to have sacroiliac joint pain (view posterior superior iliac spine).

 Although not specific, a diagnosis of SI joint pain is most likely when there is tenderness directly over the SI joints and positive findings on three provocative tests are also present.
 Provocative tests are specific maneuvers involving the SI joint that a clinician performs in order to reproduce the pain complaint.
-Although provocation maneuvers have been evaluated by multiple investigators, an evaluation of these studies suggests the
+Although provocation maneuvers have been evaluated by multiple investigators, an evaluation of these studies suggests there is only limited evidence that they are helpful in determining the likelihood of sacroiliac joint pain in patients with pain located primarily below the 5th lumbar vertebrae.

 Imaging studies